-On Saturday, July 10, volunteer pilots Bill Stigle and Clarissa Spears packed as many supplies as they could into their small plane and flew to Montague Airport.
-Rescue Ranch staff was there to greet them and receive their provisions for delivery to the cat evacuation center as well as the ranch.
+They received the provisions for delivery to the cat evacuation center as well as the ranch.
 Donations included dog and cat food, leashes, toys, and even an elevated dog bed.

 RV 2 the Rescue flew into our hearts and brought much-needed relief to the fire cats and dogs of Yreka.
 We are so grateful to Sue Clark and her team.